mym0404/expo-release-it/README.md

 However, once you understand this approach, your app deployment process will become significantly faster.

-# Requirements
+# Structurual Requirements

 - Match iOS, Android Binary build version like `1.0.0`
-- All Keys, Credentials(except iOS certificates & provisioning profiles) are stored in VCS
+- All Keys, Credentials(except iOS certificates & provisioning profiles served in github separately) are stored in VCS

 # Getting Started

+## 1. Ruby, Bundler

+`expo-release-it` requires `bundler` of ruby is available in your environment to run `Fastlane` internally.

+If it isn't setup your environment as `ruby` and `bundler` are available with [this guide](https://www.ruby-lang.org/en/downloads/)

 # Usage